MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab02B_Configuring Omnichannel.md

 We need two users to configure in Omnichannel for Dynamics 365 Customer Service:

 -   **Health Bot User** – This is the Azure Health Bot user we created in the previous exercise.
--   **Omnichannel Agent** **User** – This is your current user whom you are logged into Dynamics 365.
-This will allow you to be a live agent in Customer Service who receives messages from portal users through Azure Bot escalations*.
-Note: For official trainings, this is your assigned user, iaduser[x]*
+-   **Omnichannel Agent User** – This is your current user whom you are logged into Dynamics 365.
+This will allow you to be a live agent in Customer Service who receives messages from portal users through Azure Bot escalations.
+Note: For official trainings, this is your assigned user, MOD Administrator.

 In this task, you will create a **Bot User** which helps connect **Azure Health Bot** with **Omnichannel live Chat**.